 Simulated space missions are a fun and educational experience where you get to experience first-hand what it’s like to go on a space mission.
-Most missions are geared towards participants ages 11 and up, although we have a Jr Astronauts program, which is recommended for ages 6-10.
+Full missions are geared towards participants ages 11 and up, while Jr Astronauts programs are recommended for ages 6 to 11.

 The Earth Odyssey™ mission was made possible through the generous support of the Employee Community Fund of Boeing St. Louis, The Monsanto Fund, The Saigh Foundation, the Express Scripts Foundation and the Missouri Space Grant Consortium.

-Students in Kindergarten through fourth-grade can participate in the Junior Astronauts: Mystery in Space mission where they will travel 230 miles above Earth to the International Space Station to investigate a mysterious object that has been spotted in space.
-While in space, these junior astronauts utilize their scientific, math and engineering as well as teamwork skills and are engaged in experiments and activities to help NASA learn more about our world.
+Astronauts will will travel 230 miles above Earth to the International Space Station to investigate a mysterious object that has been spotted in space.
+While in space, these junior astronauts utilize their scientific, math, engineering, and teamwork skills and engage in experiments and activities to help NASA learn more about our world.
 Recommended for grades 1-5.
 Available for kindergartners during their second semester, with 1 adult per 4 children.

 Mini Rockets Workshop

-As part of the Jr Astronauts program, students in grades Kindergarten through fourth-grade will work in teams to design, build and launch their very own rocket.
+As part of all Jr Astronauts programs, students work in teams to design, build and launch their very own compressed-air rocket.
 Participants will learn about Newton’s 3rd Law of Motion, basic rocket components, and how rocket design features affect their performance.